Peculiar velocity: Cosmology

 with contributions from both the Hubble flow and peculiar velocity terms, where $H_0$ is the Hubble constant and $d$ is the distance to the object.

 Redshift-space distortions can cause the spatial distributions of cosmological objects to appear elongated or flattened out, depending on the cause of the peculiar velocities.
 Elongation, sometimes referred to as the "Fingers of God" effect, is caused by random thermal motion of objects; however, correlated peculiar velocities from gravitational infall are the cause of a flattening effect.
 The main consequence is that, in determining the distance of a single galaxy, a possible error must be assumed.
 This error becomes smaller as distance increases.
 For example, in surveys of type Ia supernovae, peculiar velocities have a significant influence on measurements out to redshifts around 0.5, leading to errors of several percent when calculating cosmological parameters.

 Peculiar velocities can also contain useful information about the universe.
 The connection between correlated peculiar velocities and mass distribution has been suggested as a tool for determining constraints for cosmological parameters using peculiar velocity surveys.

+Bulk flow

+The average of the peculiar velocity over a sphere is called the bulk flow.
+This value can be compared to theories of gravity.
+Current analysis of experimental bulk flow values are not in good agreement with the Lambda-CDM model.